 sqv

-is stateless - it doesn't use the certificate store or the key store.
-Everything necessary for verification has to be passed via the command line. sqv
+is stateless—it doesn't use the certificate store or the key store.
+Everything needed for verification has to be passed via the command line. sqv

 , sqv